modx-pro/Docs/en/01_Components/01_pdoTools/01_Snippets/02_pdoMenu.md

 Provides a substantial increase in speed, although only on first page view if the Wayfinder menu is cached.

-If you never used Wayfinder before, it would make sense to read the Wayfinder documentation, because pdoMenu reuses many of the Wayfinder concepts and settings.
-You can find the docs here, or read the excellent (but 184 page) Wayfinder ebook in this thread.
+If you never used Wayfinder before, it is a good idea to read the Wayfinder documentation, because pdoMenu reuses many of the Wayfinder concepts and settings.
+You can find the docs [here][1], or read the excellent (but 184 page) Wayfinder ebook in [this thread][2].

 ## Properties